What is a birth center?

 How long do we stay at the birth center after the birth?
 What happens during that time?

 What would be considered "early discharge" in a hospital is considered the norm for freestanding birth centers!
 Instead of requiring newborns to stay for a full 24 hours to complete the Minnesota Newborn Screenings (babies must be 24 hours of age to complete), we simply schedule a follow-up visit.
+This practice of early discharge of clinically stable mother and baby after a normal pregnancy and uncomplicated birth is very safe.
+Early discharge is the standard practice of freestanding birth centers.
+These birth centers prove outstanding safety outcomes in study after study with no ill effects of early discharge of healthy mother and baby.

 Does insurance cover River Valley Birth Center?